andrewboyd79/EspressOrders/README.md

 18. As a business owner I expect to be able to secure the site so only authorised user can access/edit products
 19. As a business owner I expect to be able to allow users to access relevant socail media channels

-## User considerations
-Consideration has been given to the following when developing a website which meets the needs of both the business and the users:

-- INSERT ANY USER CONSIDERATIONS

 ## Wireframe diagrams